NetApp-YWIT/ywit_2020_ci_cd_workshop/README.md

-# ywit_2020_ci_cd_workshop
-This workshop will show how you can make use of GitHub actions to automate tasks for you project including running unit tests and lint checkers on pull requests or publishing new versions of your software on push.
+# Using GitHub for CI/CD

+This repository is meant to accompany the "Using GitHub for CI/CD" workshop from the NetApp YWIT 2020 event: https://netapp.ywit.io/workshops/ci_cd_with_github

+Contained here is a simple Python package and a set of simple GitHub actions which allow for automation of the testing, building, and release of a Python package.

+The techniques shown in the workshop are not unique to a Python package but can be applied to any project you might create and store in GitHub.